-To help you choose, we tested 10 mattress toppers from a variety of brands in The Lab for 16 hours to sort out the winners—testing the set-up process, overall comfort, and airflow.
+However, the right mattress topper makes all the difference, which means you’ve got to find one that’s just the right balance of firmness and plushness, thick enough to add cushioning, and breathable on hot nights.
+To help you find the best option for your needs, we tested 10 mattress toppers from a variety of brands in The Lab for 16 hours to sort out the winners.
+In the process, we examined and compared each topper, taking a close look at the set-up process, overall comfort, and airflow of these products firsthand.
 For additional insight, we tested to see whether we could feel hard objects placed underneath the surface (simulating a lumpy mattress), as well as how warm the material got when someone was laying on it.
-After extensive research and testing, the clear winner was the Saatva Mattress Topper.